 Three ways to cook bannock

 Bannocks biggest controversy is in the “authentic” way to cook it over a campfire.
 There are three basic options.
 If I have the luxury of a cast iron skillet (here’s our favorite) and a little oil, my favorite way of preparing bannock is rolling the dough into discs just thicker than ½-inch and frying it to a golden brown.
 You can also sort of bake it in the skillet using reflected heat, which is slow, but works pretty well and gives you more of a rise on the loaf.
+Also – when it comes time to clean that skillet, here’s the best way to do it.

 However, if you’re working from a pack on your back, cast iron’s too damn heavy to tote.
 So, you can either form a loaf and bake it in several layers of aluminum foil on the low heat of old coals (or buried in a pit of coals) or you can form long strips of dough about 3/8 of an inch thick and an inch wide and wrap them around the end of a green stick.
 You then carefully bake the dough over the coals and low flame much like you’re toasting a marshmallow.